I’m Jen. By day, I am an HR professional and by night, I am a frugal lifestyle blogger and freelance writer.

 What type of products of services does your business offer?

-The Frugal Millennial blog offers financial advice and tips for how to pay off debt quickly, save money, and build wealth.
+blog offers financial advice and tips for how to pay off debt quickly, save money, and build wealth.
 I’d also like to offer e-books and possibly some online courses in the future.

 How did you get started with The Frugal Millennial?